Photo Credit: clubalfa

 6. Take Cover in a Safe Location

-Instead, think of things such as covered parking garages, underneath a sturdy gas station or bank drive-thru awning, or aside of buildings facing the direction from which the storm is coming in from.
-The key here is to find as much shielding as possible, both from the side and especially the top of your car.
+Instead, think of things such as covered parking garages, underneath a sturdy gas station roof or bank drive-thru awning, or park on the side of buildings facing away from the direction which the storm is coming from.
+The key here is to find as much shielding as possible, both from the side and especially for the top of your car.

 7. If You’re Caught Driving in a Hailstorm Slow Down and Find a Safe Place to Pull Over

 Getting caught in a hailstorm while driving is frightening, but you need to act quickly and calmly.
 First, stay in your vehicle.
-Hailstorms can become quite large and fall at an exceptionally high rate of speed, which can cause serious bodily harm.
+Hailstorms can become quite dangerous, producing stones that fall at an exceptionally high speed, which can cause serious bodily harm.
 Use your car as protection.

 Next, slow down.
 Racing through hail is not going to lessen the damage to your car, in fact, it might make it worse.
 The combination of you moving through the storm at a high rate of speed combined with the fast fall of the hail is a recipe for disaster.